 Spectrastone Premium Gravel is coated with a plant-based polymer sealing it to stop minerals from entering your water and changing the pH.
 As this means it’s inert you can be confident it won’t affect the neutral pH your betta prefers.

 We found this gravel to be a good anchor for betta-friendly rooted plants like Cryptocoryne, but bear in mind it won’t provide any nutrients for live plants like Flourite will.
 Overall many users praise this gravel for its natural look but note it needs plenty of rinsing before use.

 - Color: Natural

 - Key Features: Inert/ pH neutral, no artificial paints or dyes, grain size reduces build-up of waste, includes BioMagnet clarifier

 CaribSea Super Naturals Aquarium Sand is one of the best substrates for betta fish if you prefer the appearance of sand over gravel.
 It has a natural stone color without using dyes or paints, so it’s completely inert and won’t affect the neutral pH your betta needs.

 The small, soft grains are about the size of sugar crystals and won’t cause damage to your betta’s delicate fins or tail.
 And because the sand compacts down, waste tends to stay on the surface making it much easier to clean with your aquarium vacuum.

-As with any substrate you’ll need to rinse the sand before use, but we found it sits well at the bottom with no floating dust particles.
-But make sure you position your filter intake a few inches away from the surface and protect with filter sponge to avoid any sand being sucked up.
+As with many substrates you’ll need to rinse the sand before use, but we found it sits well at the bottom with no floating dust particles.
+But make sure you position your filter intake a few inches away from the surface and protect it with filter sponge to avoid any sand being sucked up.